 This explains why people like to sleep throughout the day following a heavy drinking session the night before.
-And this is erroneously blamed on toxins in from alcohol, when in reality it's because you missed out on sleep.
+And this is erroneously blamed on toxins from alcohol when in reality it’s because you missed out on sleep.

 If you regularly drink alcohol before your bedtime, you may have grown accustomed to daytime fatigue and sleepiness.

 Since REM sleep is essential for powering up your concentration and memory formation abilities, you will wake up feeling exhausted following a night’s heavy drinking session.